How do Conversation Tables work for my students?

 How often can students attend, and how should they prepare?

-Students can participate in any number of Conversation Tables.
+Students can attend any number of Conversation Tables.
 As this is a low stakes activity, no preparation is necessary by the student.
-If they are planning to participate when invited, the students can review the topic for the conversation table and come ready to ask or answer any of the conversation topic questions.
+If they are planning to participate when invited, the learners can review the topic for the conversation table and come ready to ask or answer any of the conversation topic questions.

 Students in participating sections will be able to see the topics in their student accounts.
 The topics for each session will also be noted in your university professor account on the left sidebar under Conversation Tables > Upcoming.
 If you don’t see that, reach out to us and we can get you set up to participate!